WWE Rumors: Ronda Rousey Return Teased For ‘Royal Rumble’

 In the past, WWE has been known to keep superstars entering the Royal Rumble match a secret.
 When AJ Styles made his debut in the 30-man Battle Royale back in 2016, it shocked the industry, as the superstar signing with the company wasn’t public knowledge at the time.

 The Royal Rumble is a fitting occasion to bring Rousey back into the fold.
-She will likely be interested in winning the Raw Women’s Championship back, and the Rumble match is the catalyst for launching a title rivalry.
+She will likely be interested in winning back the Raw Women’s Championship, and the Rumble match is the catalyst for launching a title rivalry.
 At the same time, the match is synonymous with surprises, and Rousey returning certainly fits that criteria as well.

 Rousey’s return has been in the pipeline for months now.
 As The Inquisitr documented, she is no longer focusing on starting a family and is more concerned with taking life as it comes.
 Therefore, her chances of returning to wrestling in 2020 are highly possible, given that she reportedly left to have a baby with her husband Travis Browne.